Edith May: Career

 May published three books: Poems by Edith May (Philadelphia 1854), Tales and Verses for Children (1855), and Katy's Story or Poems and Tales.

-Confinement
+Confinement and release

 May's family pressured her to marry.
 She became attached to a prominent young society man, the editor, Nathaniel Parker Willis, who had been one of her most earnest suitors.
 This match was broken off after the discovery by May that he was carrying on a relationship with another woman.
 This event instilled a resolve in May that she would never marry.
 A subsequent depression led her, in 1874, to check into a private asylum in Philadelphia, seeking rest.
 May's mother, Elinor, died in 1877 and left all her land to her children.